 Please have your student contact the Financial Aid office regarding grants and loans.
 Each student will be encouraged to meet with Heather McGregor in the Financial Aid office regarding funding of his or her education abroad experience.
 Even if students normally do not use loans or receive grants, it is highly recommended that they discuss not only financial options, but procedures and policies they might not be aware of otherwise.
 Heather McGregor can be reached at firstname.lastname@example.org.

-The OIE has five scholarships available for students who study abroad during the fall or spring semester.
+The OIE has several scholarships available for students who study abroad during the fall or spring semester.
 Please have your student inquire at the International Education Office.
 More information about available scholarships can be found on our scholarship information page.

 If your student has not received a bill, or the bill reflects incorrect information, please have your student contact the Office of International Education, as there may be some error or exception.

 It is a wise idea to have a limited power of attorney named before the student embarks on his or her journey.
 It is also a good idea to make a few copies before it is signed.
 For example, have one for the bank, one for the Student Billing office, one for your records, etc.

 Passports, Visas, and Immigration

 Health Insurance While Abroad

 An insurance minimum of coverage is required for the duration of the study abroad experience.
 These include: $250,000USD medical evacuation and $50,000USD repatriation of remains.
 If currently insured in the US, students are encouraged to check with their

 current health insurance provider and discuss, if any, overseas coverage.
 Students often purchase additional coverage.